Martijn Berden

-Martijn Berden (born 29 July 1997) is a Dutch professional footballer who plays for VVV-Venlo on loan from Go Ahead Eagles as a winger.
+Martijn Berden (born 29 July 1997) is a Dutch professional footballer who plays as a winger.

 Club career

 Berden made his professional debut as Jong PSV player in the second division on 18 September 2015 against Sparta Rotterdam.
 He replaced Moussa Sanoh after 65 minutes.
 After spell with PSV, Berden returned to Vitesse in July 2016.

 On 31 January 2023, Berden joined VVV-Venlo in Eerste Divisie on loan until the end of the season, with an option to buy.
+The club announced that they had activated the option to buy on 3 May, signing a two-year contract.
+He remained with the club through the 2024–25 season.
+Upon the expiry of his contract, VVV-Venlo opted not to renew, and Berden left the club as a free agent.